SDGforskning/sdg-strings/SDG10_query_action_WoS.md

    )
   )
  )
-NOT "consumption upgrade$" NOT "dna" NOT "rna$" NOT "intranet" NOT "touris*" NOT "flood*" NOT "gene$" NOT "data archiv*" NOT "uncanny valley" NOT "psychological test*" NOT "care counsel*" NOT "biodiversity" NOT "geodiversity" NOT "parasit*" NOT "electron$" NOT "aerosol$" NOT "pedomet*" NOT "molecul*" NOT  "zeolite$" NOT "phospholipid*" NOT "blog*" NOT "foreign medical student*" NOT "palliative care*" NOT "velocimetr*" NOT "local resistance" NOT
+NOT "consumption upgrade$" NOT "dna" NOT "*rna$" NOT "intranet" NOT "touris*" NOT "flood*" NOT "gene$" NOT "data archiv*" NOT "uncanny valley" NOT "psychological test*" NOT "care counsel*" NOT "biodiversity" NOT "geodiversity" NOT "parasit*" NOT "electron$" NOT "aerosol$" NOT "pedomet*" NOT "molecul*" NOT  "zeolite$" NOT "phospholipid*" NOT "blog*" NOT "foreign medical student*" NOT "palliative care*" NOT "velocimetr*" NOT "local resistance" NOT